 Can I Restate the Initial Articles Instead of Filing a Georgia LLC Amendment?

-No, you cannot restate the initial articles instead of filing a Georgia LLC amendment.
-Consider filing articles of amendment whenever you make changes to your original LLC filing.
+You cannot restate the initial articles instead of filing a Georgia LLC amendment.
+Consider filing Georgia articles of amendment whenever you change your original LLC filing.

 What Are Restated Articles of Amendment?